 Children and medals

 Watch your children wearing medals!
 Family medals given to unsupervised children (e. g. on your Boy Scout, Cub, Guide, Brownie or a child in ordinary civilian clothing) to wear on occasions such as an Anzac Day or Armistice Day parade are particularly susceptible to losing medals, or having them stolen from an opportunist or determined thief.
 I have seen children on various occasions wearing medal groups with a Distinguished Conduct Medal, a Distinguished Flying Cross and Bar, another with a Military Medal and British Empire Medal group, playing with other children whilst climbing trees and generally doing what kids do.
 Parents can be oblivious to where their kids are or what they might be doing while attending the ‘after-match’ function.
 It is all too easy for valuable or irreplaceable medals in these circumstances to be lost, or even stolen.
-If you value the medals you give your kids to wear, watch them and remove the medals as soon as the official part of the occasion is over or, …. give them Replica to wear.
+If you value the medals you give your kids to wear, watch them and remove the medals as soon as the official part of the occasion is over or, …. give them Replicas to wear.

 Security of medals at home